 Financial penalties are levied by the Trust in the event of performance not being achieved according to detailed criteria set out in the Project Agreement.
 The deductions are passed on to the service providers but the quantum is an indication of unsatisfactory performance.
-During the financial year deductions of £49,000 (2016: £85,000) were levied by the Trust and passed onto the service providers.
-This deduction amounts to only 0.25% (2016: 0.44%) of the total fees charged by the service providers.
-The directors consider this low level of deduction to be satisfactory.
+During the financial year deductions of £181,000 (2017: £49,000) were levied by the Trust and passed onto the service providers.
+This deduction amounts to only 0.90% (2017: 0.44%) of the total fees charged by the service providers.
+However, as noted in the discussion of the service performance, additional service failure points and/or deductions could still be applied.
+Should additional deductions be applied these will be passed onto the service providers.

-The directors have modelled the anticipated financial outcome of the project across the term of the contract up to the end of the concession.
-The directors monitor actual performance against this anticipated performance.
-As discussed above the company's performance as at 31 December 2017 against this measure was considered satisfactory.
+The Directors have modelled the anticipated financial outcome of the project across the term of the contract up to the end of the concession.
+The Directors monitor actual performance against this anticipated performance, and consider the company's performance as at 31 December 2018 against this measure satisfactory.